 As the name suggests, the one-stroke painting technique means achieving everything in just one stroke.
 This includes shading, highlighting, and blending – all of these can be done with a single stroke instead of using multiple ones.
 All you need to do is load different colors onto a flat brush.
 It can be used on various different surfaces.

-Is it for beginners or advanced painters?
+Is this technique for beginners or experienced painters?

-Who came up with the idea?
+Who came up with this idea?

 How do I load my paintbrush?

 For one-stroke painting, you should use paintbrushes developed by Donna because they are best suited for this technique.
 On her website, there are many different options to choose from.
 To load your paintbrush, simply create small puddles of paint on your palette.
 Dip one corner of your brush into one color, then flip it over and dip the corner into another color.
 Continue stroking the brush back and forth across the paint to fully load it.
 You can add as many different colors as you want, but for beginners, it’s best to start with two colors.

 Brushes are typically flat and have a slanted edge.
 To do a typical stroke, simply position the brush upright on the slanted edge, then press down while moving the brush and ending up on the slanted edge.
 The more pressure you apply, the wider the stroke will be.
 Move the paintbrush differently to create different effects.
 A good way to practice different techniques is to paint different flower petals.